Verio shared hosting review (2019) – Too Expensive?

 7.1 Does Verio offer a money-back trial period?

 Like almost all hosting companies, Verio offers a 30-day money-back guarantee to new customers.
+If you need a longer guarantee, check out my list of the top hosts with money-back guarantees longer than 30 days.

 If you claim a free domain while registering and later request a refund for your hosting, they will deduct a $15 fee for the domain – standard industry practice.